restmad/jujuj/README.md

 - Moreable, to load more data, which is very basic for data-fetching apps.
 - Magic class.
 Everyone is using magic class instead of relection so will us.
 - ListView.
 ListView works pretty bad currently.
-- Loadable. it works for MVVM pattern.
-Problems remain.

 ## Copyright